Loydenderslash11/L2_Rocket/JOURNAL.md

 Refined the main shape of the body shell.
 Smoothed out all sharp transitions using fillets and made sure the thickness of the body was uniform all around (2mm).
 This would make it easier to print and also more realistic.

 I spent a lot of time designing the front end.
 Added a fake grille and intake vents, not functional of course, but they make the design look way more serious.
-Also experimented with headlight pockets just for detail—they’re empty but look cool.
+Also experimented with headlight pockets just for detail they’re empty but look cool.

 For the rear, I designed a wide diffuser and exhaust cutouts.
 The back end now looks planted and aggressive.
 I also mocked up side mirrors and molded-in window outlines.